Yoast/plugin-grunt-tasks/test/expected/readme4.txt

 == Changelog ==

-= 16.0 =
+= 16.7 =
 Release Date: July 20th, 2021

+Enhancements:

+* Upgrades our REST API to include individual keys/values for all of our meta tags, data and schema output.
+Read all about it in [this in-depth explanation about our REST API](https://yoa.st/rest-api).

 Bugfixes:

+* Fixes a bug where a database entry would be added in the indexables table every time a WooCommerce order was created.
+* Fixes a bug where the SEO optimization could run indefinitely when the database contained at least 25 faulty indexables without a permalink.
-* Fixes a bug where invalid breadcrumbs may show PHP warnings.
+* Fixes a bug where the Advanced section and Schema tab wouldn't be visible in the metabox for Editors.
+Props to [jordif](https://github.com/jordif).
-* Fixes a fatal error when a post ancestor is not an indexable.

 = 15.9 =
 Release Date: February 23rd, 2021